aaholmes/mmr-elites/README.md

 Where standard methods like MAP-Elites rely on discrete grids—which scale exponentially ($O(\text{bins}^D)$) and fail for $D \gtrsim 10$—MMR-Elites maintains a fixed-size unstructured archive of $K$ individuals.
 It treats the survival step as a Subset Selection Problem, using a Lazy Greedy optimization of the Maximal Marginal Relevance (MMR) metric to ensure uniform coverage of the behavior manifold without grid artifacts.
 This repository contains the high-performance implementation, featuring a Rust backend for $O(K \log K)$ selection survival and a Python frontend for flexible task definition.

+## Tentative paper title and abstract

+### Title
+MUSE-QD: Breaking the Curse of Dimensionality in Quality-Diversity via Lazy Greedy Subset Selection

+### Abstract
+Quality-Diversity (QD) algorithms, such as MAP-Elites, have emerged as a powerful paradigm for generating diverse repertoires of robot behaviors.
+However, standard QD methods rely on structured archives (grids) that suffer from the "curse of dimensionality," rendering them computationally intractable for high-dimensional behavior spaces ($D > 10$).
+We introduce MUSE-QD (Maximal Unstructured Selection of Elites), a grid-free evolutionary algorithm that maintains a fixed-memory unstructured archive via a rigorous subset selection objective.
+By reformulating the survival step as a Maximal Marginal Relevance (MMR) optimization problem, MUSE-QD explicitly maximizes the joint distribution of fitness and behavioral coverage without geometric priors.
+We propose a Lazy Greedy implementation backed by a high-performance Rust runtime, reducing the selection complexity from cubic to near-linear time.
+We demonstrate that MUSE-QD outperforms MAP-Elites and unstructured baselines on a 20-DOF planar arm task, achieving superior coverage and memory efficiency while eliminating the need for hyperparameter-sensitive grid resolutions or novelty thresholds.

 ## Architecture
 The system is designed as a hybrid Rust/Python application to balance compute efficiency with experimental flexibility.